 12 March 2025 248.20

 Financial data shows a segment of investors believes Tesla’s market capitalisation remains too high for "just" a car manufacturer.
-Investment banks warn of a potential correction if sales momentum or public perception continues to decline.
-Announcements related to autonomous driving and robotics remain promising but have yet to produce expected profits to justify such valuation.
+Several investment banks are warning there may be a potential correction if sales momentum or public perception continues to decline.
+Announcements related to autonomous driving and robotics remain promising but have yet to produce expected profits to justify the current valuation.

-Additionally, some fear Tesla’s pursuit of governmental advantages or contracts might further expose its brand to controversy.
-Thus, the company’s balance hinges on its ability to deliver technological advances while preserving its reputation for innovation and reliability.
+Additionally, some fear Tesla’s pursuit of governmental advantages or contracts might further expose the brand to controversy.
+The company’s balance hinges, therefore, on its ability to simultaneously deliver technological advances and preserve its reputation for innovation and reliability.

 Increasing competition and declining demand